jlewi/notes/notes/vscode.md

 * Configure the tests for pytest seems to work pretty well; makes it easy to run and debug individual tests

 ## Troubleshooting

 ### Couldn't select a kernel

 Turns out the problem was I had disabled the notebook extension.

+## Notebooks

+* There's a setting Notebooks -> output:scrolling
+  * WHich can enable outputs by default to scroll or n ot